jakub-zarembinski/CKA-Certification-Course-2025/Day 46/README.md

 **Note:** Setting `preemptionPolicy: Never` does not affect scheduling order when resources are available—it only prevents evictions during resource crunch scenarios.

 >By default, `preemptionPolicy` is set to **`PreemptLowerPriority`**, allowing higher-priority pods to evict lower-priority ones.
 To prevent this, set `preemptionPolicy: Never` so the pod will wait for resources instead of preempting others.

+>A `PriorityClass` influences scheduling order; higher-priority pods are always scheduled before lower-priority ones when resources are available.
+Even if `preemptionPolicy` is set to `Never`, the scheduler still prefers these pods without evicting others.
+This is useful when you want a workload prioritized during normal operation but without disrupting existing pods during resource crunch.
+In essence, priority affects scheduling; preemption controls eviction.

 ---